Vishal-4323/Flask-App/README.md

 # Flask Application

 ### Steps to Run this Application
+- First, clone this repository in your system.
-- Created a .env file.
+- After, created a .env file.
 - And added the database credentials in following format in the file.

 ```bash